TL;DR

 This calculation, based on projected 2025 ONS earnings data for senior managers and directors, doesn't even touch upon the unquantifiable costs: the impact on her family's financial security, the loss of jobs for her employees, and the profound personal toll on her mental and physical health.

-The World Health Organization (WHO) officially recognises burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
+The World Health Organisation (WHO) officially recognises burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
 It's crucial to understand that it is not simply stress; it's the endpoint of chronic, unmanaged workplace stress.

 Burnout is characterised by three distinct dimensions: